MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-virtualsystemreferencepoint.md

 </dt> <dd>

-The reference point indicates a point in time when the virtual system was in application consistent state.
+The reference point indicates a point in time when the virtual system was in crash consistent state.

 </dd> </dl>